-There is a lot of confusion when it comes to evicting a tenant and wrongful eviction.
+There is a lot of confusion regarding evicting a tenant and wrongful eviction.
 One question is the amount of damages a tenant is entitled to if wrongly evicted.
 The issue was addressed recently by the Georgia Court of Appeals in Hart v.
 Walker, 347 Ga.
 App.
 582 (2018).
-In that case, the landlord clearly wrongfully evicted the tenant by changing the locks when she and the tenant got into a dispute.
+In that case, the landlord wrongfully evicted the tenant by changing the locks when she and the tenant got into a dispute.

-Please don’t do this—in almost all instances, a landlord in Georgia must file an eviction in court in order to deprive a tenant of possession.
+If you’re a landlord, please don’t do this—in almost all instances, a landlord in Georgia must file an eviction in court to deprive a tenant of possession.
 Georgia is not a self-help state.

-While this case addressed damages, as a landlord, if there’s a take away from this blog, it is that changing the locks wrongfully evicting a tenant isn’t the way to go.
-The landlord in this case was fortunate that the tenant was unable to recover significant damages.
+While this case addressed damages, as a landlord, if there’s a takeaway from this blog, it is that changing the locks wrongfully evicting a tenant isn’t the way to go.
+The landlord, in this case, was fortunate that the tenant could not recover significant damages.